GiovanniGiacometti/Light-Strava-Client/README.md

 ### 🔐 Authentication

 Once you have created the application, you should insert its information in a file called `.strava.secrets`.
-You can find an example of the file in the repo (make sure you properly rename it if you want to use it).
-Notice that you can change the name of the file by changing the related variable in the `constants.py` file.
+You can find an example of the file in the repo.
+Notice that you can change the default name name of the settings file by changing the related variable in the `constants.py` file.

 Then, you can instantiate the client as follows: